-- Description of the functions of the retrieval software. - Description how corrupted data is indicated.
+- Description of the functions of the retrieval software. - · Description how corrupted data is indicated.

-· Check that the retrieval software has the required capabilities
+Check that the retrieval software has the required capabilities and that the measures taken are appropriate.

-• Perform spot checks verifying that retrieval provides all necessary information.
+· Perform spot checks verifying that retrieval provides all necessary information.